-Let’s start with analyzing more in detail the problem that most organizations, which are approaching test automation, are facing.
+Let’s start with analyzing more in detail the problem that most organizations, approaching test automation, are facing.
 Spending enough time on developing the problem statement at the beginning of the Qualibrate project, helped us to establish the purpose and goals and allow for an innovative approach to a problem as old as IT.

 Here is a common scenario our customers face when it comes to building, upgrading, migrating maintaining their software.
 Each feature requires functional or business analysts to prepare some kind of documentation to explain what it is they want.
-A test analyst will then evaluate the different test scenarios that if executed successfully will ensure the integrity of the application under test.
+A test analyst will then evaluate the different test scenarios that, if executed successfully, will ensure the integrity of the application under test.
 Some organizations might be mature enough to have an automated testing solution.
-In this case, quality assurance engineers will build automated tests and frameworks aimed at testing more functionality more frequently.
+In this case, quality assurance engineers will build automated tests and frameworks aimed at testing more functionalities more frequently.
 Finally, just before those changes will be deployed into production, the end-users will need to be trained on how to use that system and be informed about the changes.

 Our solution: Qualibrate

-That is why we decided to invent Qualibrate: to optimize the way that teams document, test, and train end-users on IT projects.
+That is why we decided to invent Qualibrate: to optimize the way teams document, test, and train end-users on IT projects.

-With Qualibrate anyone can record a Business Process and when finalized the recording outputs four deliverables:
+With Qualibrate anyone can record a Business Process and, when finalized, the recording outputs four deliverables: